kotae4/ntkernel-dev-notes/Readme.md

 > wait, why vice versa? couldn't code executing at a higher IRQL modify code that executes at a lower IRQL?

 the most important IRQLs are:
-* 0 \- passive / low
-* 1 \- APC (async procedure calls)
 > there are 3 types of APCs, usermode APCs and normal kernel APCs execute at irql 0. special kernel APCs execute at irql 1.
+* 0 - passive / low
+* 1 - APC (async procedure calls)
-* 2 \- dispatch / DPC (deferred procedure calls)
+* 2 - dispatch / DPC (deferred procedure calls)
-* 3 \- start of device IRQLs (ends at 12)
+* 3 - start of device IRQLs (ends at 12)
-* 15 \- highest IRQL on x64
+* 15 - highest IRQL on x64

 IRQLs are not the same as IRQs (interrupt request).
 IRQs are hardware lines connecting devices to an interrupt controller.